karen-sarkisyan/react-wordpress-comments/README.md

 ## Alternative way to use this component

 Simply copy the content from `src/` folder of this repo and drop it into your React app's `src/components/wpComments` folder (or whatever structure you use).
 Then simply import it like you would any other component you've written.
+Don't forget to grab `/css/styles.css` file too if you need it :)

 ## Styling